skedwards88/ShortStories/content/t3_qe9kcz.md

 date_utc: 1635029928.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/qe9kcz/wp_if_you_wanna_find_out_what_something_does_seek/
+genres:
   Fantasy: false
   SciFi: true
   Magical Realism: false
   Humor: true
   Horror: false
   Poetry: false
   Micro: false
 ---

 _Prompt: If you wanna find out what something does, seek out a Human and let them figure it out.
 That species has an ...uncanny ability of making use out of the most mundane or the most advanced piece of technology in unexpected ways._